mudcano/mudrich/docs/source/text.rst

 One way to add a style to Text is the :meth:`~rich.text.Text.stylize` method which applies a style to a start and end offset.
 Here is an example::

-    from rich.console import Console
+    from mudrich.console import Console
-    from rich.text import Text
+    from mudrich.text import Text

     console = Console()
     text = Text("Hello, World!")